jjgecon/EconJM_auto_doc_gen/JM_thoughts/JavierGonzalez_JM_Tips.typ

 == Waiting for Interviews

+- RESIT the urge to check EconJobRumors!
+  - You will cave at one point, but note that because of the anonimity there is no way to verify the claims
+  - So usually what happens is that a small rumors starts to spiral out of control with plenty of anxious candidates in the discussion

 - #link("https://www.aeaweb.org/econtrack")[Econtrack] is a resource to keep track of the AEA JOE listing, but it's not a complete or good tracker
   - HOWEVER, do not trust any updates without the check "verified by an official of this institution"
   - Then any person with an account can update the status of a job to interviews, when in reality they are still processing applications